Swarms

 How it Works

-A beekeeper will come to capture the swarm for you or, if they cannot come, they will help you find someone who can.
-Some of these folks are also able to remove bees from structures such as homes or out-buildings.
+A beekeeper will come to capture the swarm for you, or if they cannot come, they will help you find someone who can.
+Some of these folks are also able to remove bees from structures such as homes or outbuildings.
 Honeybee swarms are remarkably docile and will not attack you.
 Therefore, please do not spray them or throw objects at them to make them leave.
 Doing so will only disrupt their cluster momentarily, and they will simply return to form the cluster again.
-If you do nothing at all, the swarm will move on to more permanent housing of their choice within hours or a couple days at the most.
+If you do nothing at all, the swarm will move on to more permanent housing of their choice within hours or a couple of days at the most.

 If you want the swarm captured, please have the following information for the beekeeper:

-• Are these really honey bees?
+• Are these really honeybees?
 What does the cluster look like?
-Beekeepers are not interested in yellow jackets, wasps or hornet nests.
-Below are some examples of what honey bee swarms look like.
+Beekeepers are not interested in yellow jackets, wasps, or hornet nests.
+Above are some examples of what honeybee swarms look like.
 It is a good idea to text or email a photo of the swarm to the beekeeper if possible.

 • What is the swarm clustered on (hanging from a branch? clinging to a fence post, tree trunk or telephone pole?)